 Who can apply for Science Mark?

-Science Mark is open to all secondary schools – including independent schools.
+Science Mark is open to all secondary schools – including independent schools - and FE colleges.

 What level should we apply for?